How to Reduce RDS Costs on AWS

 - Increasing or decreasing the instance size requires downtime.
 Additionally, decreasing instance size should include some stress testing to validate that you won’t have issues after the downgrade.

 It is important to be mindful about particular parts of RDS which can increase costs.
 Consider your application’s usage, scalability requirements and focus on the key bottlenecks which can affect performance and costs.

-Contact us if you need expert advice on reducing your RDS costs.
+Contact our MySQL experts if you need help with reducing your RDS costs.